mouse0270/bootstrap-notify/README.md

 ## Documentation
-There is alot of documentation on the website.
+There is a lot of documentation on the website.
 Click the link below to read it.
 - [Documentation](http://bootstrap-notify.remabledesigns.com/#documentation)

 ## Copyright and License